-All Dartmouth students are eligible to apply for these grants.
+All Dartmouth undergraduate students are eligible to apply for these grants.
 Since they are intended to support research during leave terms or Winterim, they cannot be used while enrolled in Dartmouth courses.
 Recipients who change their D-plans to be in residence during a grant term must forfeit the grant, but may re-apply for funding during a later period.
 International students should consult OVIS to ensure that their visas permit them to receive funding for independent research while they are away from campus.

-The deadlines for 2021 are as follows, and will be updated yearly:
+The deadlines for 2021-2022 are as follows, and will be updated yearly:

-Spring term: February 10
+Spring term: February 1, 2022

 Interested students should contact a member of the Philosophy Department who is willing to serve as an advisor and formulate a research plan with their help.
 Since applications are due roughly at the fifth week of a term, contacting potential advisors in the first couple of weeks of the term is recommended.
 Applications for Winterim grants are due at the same time as Winter term grant applications.
 No late or incomplete applications will be accepted.